christianwach/wpcv-woo-civi-integration/README.md

 ## Description

-Please note: this is the development repository for *Integrate CiviCRM with WooCommerce*.
+Please note: this is the development repository for *WPCV CiviCRM integration for WooCommerce*.

-*Integrate CiviCRM with WooCommerce* is a WordPress plugin that creates CiviCRM Contributions, Memberships and Participants from WooCommerce  Products and keeps WooCommerce Customer Accounts in sync with CiviCRM Contact data.
+*WPCV CiviCRM integration for WooCommerce* is a WordPress plugin that creates CiviCRM Contributions, Memberships and Participants from WooCommerce  Products and keeps WooCommerce Customer Accounts in sync with CiviCRM Contact data.